-A little over two decades later and the modern threat landscape has changed to meet the changes to modern computing.
+The modern threat landscape continues to evolve to meet the changes in modern computing.
 One that sees companies migrating to remote and hybrid work environments, adopting Apple in the enterprise and varying device ownership levels.
 All in service to permit users to work:

 - Where they feel most comfortable